 Are all interviews transcribed?

-They will be soon!
-When we launched this new feature in November, the majority of English-language Signature interviews (interviews recorded with a StoryCorps facilitator or StoryKit) were transcribed.
-Transcripts for new interviews, interviews recorded with the StoryCorps App and Connect, and non-English interviews will be transcribed in the coming months.
+Not yet, but hey will be!
+When we launched this new feature in November of 2020, the majority of English-language Signature interviews (interviews recorded with a StoryCorps facilitator or StoryKit) were transcribed.
+Transcripts for new interviews, interviews recorded with the StoryCorps App and Connect, and non-English interviews will be transcribed in the near future.
 You can learn more here.

 What is a machine-generated transcript?